jamie-littlejohn/data-analysis/README.md

-# data-analysis
+# My Portfolio
-A portfolio of some of the projects I've worked on as a data analyst
+A portfolio of some of the projects I've worked on as a data analyst and more